01

 What should happen after the plan is generated?

-You should deliver and manage it properly through TrainedBy, where /features/snap can surface swaps, extras, and reality instead of leaving the coach guessing.
+You should deliver and manage it properly through TrainedBy, where Snap can surface swaps, extras, and reality instead of leaving the coach guessing.

 Related